With SDP, the Switchboard is Making a Comeback

 Consider this.
 The purpose of an inbound VPN gateway is to secure the network via appliances that allow remote users to connect to the network.
 This requires the IP address of a VPN concentrator to be exposed as it sits at the edge of the network listening for inbound calls in order for the remote user to connect.
 But, similar to the LinkedIn example above, your information is also exposed to the Internet.

-Here’s how an SDP works:
+Here’s how software-defined access works:

 - An employee or third-party user wants to connect to a private application, creating an outbound call to a broker.